openMF/web-app/README.md

 ### Docker compose
 It is possible to do a 'one-touch' installation of Mifos X Web App using containers (AKA "Docker").
-Fineract now packs the mifos community-app web UI in it's docker deploy.
+Fineract now packs the Mifos community-app web UI in it's docker deploy.

 As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see [Docker Install](https://docs.docker.com/install/) and